vault27/Foundation/paloalto.md

 - Each proxy ID is counted as a VPN tunnel, and therefore counted towards the IPSec VPN tunnel capacity of the firewall
 - The advantage with the proxy IDs is the ability to get granular with protocol numbers or TCP/UDP port numbers if you have specific traffic you want to travel over the VPN tunnel only.
 Proxy IDs easily enable such granularity
 - Because there are 2 versions of IKE, the behavior with proxy IDs is different:
     - With IKEv1, Palo Alto Networks devices support only proxy-ID exact match.
-In the event where the Peer's Proxy ID's do not match, then there will be problems with the VPN working correctly.
+In the event where the Peer's Proxy ID's do not match, then there will be problems with the VPN working correctly
     - With IKEv2, there is support traffic selector narrowing when the proxy ID setting is different on the two VPN gateways

 ### Configuration